Atlas Shrugged Part 1: Movie Review

 Before being brought to the screen, everyone thought adapting Rand’s epic novel about the fundamental clash between the free market and government and between individuals and the collective, would be nigh on impossible.
 For a while that actually seemed to be the case.
 The movie languished in development purgatory for 54 years with dozens of attempts to bring it to life.
 All of them failed.

 That this movie was made, that it is as entertaining and fast paced as it is, is a testament to millionaire (and movie rights owner) John Aglialoro’s determination and guts.
 The film moves along at a fairly good clip for a story that takes place almost entirely within boardrooms and at dinner parties, and it succeeds admirably in not watering down Rand’s message and political beliefs.

 The effect this movie has already had on the general culture can also not be understated.
-Within days of its opening night, the book had risen to number 4 on the Amazon bestseller list.
+Within days of its opening night, the book had risen to number four on the Amazon bestseller list.
 Shortly thereafter it was at number one.
 On the day the movie was released (April 15, fittingly) the term “Atlas Shrugged” trended worldwide on Twitter (hardly a bastion of free market thinking) and hundreds of bloggers and dozens of mainstream media outlets weighed in on the movie and on Rand herself.

 In fact, the movie has already convinced several of my previously reticent friends to read the book, and it’s happily sparked a national conversation about the novel and about Rand’s ideas.